ecoiahq/content-ops-starter/content/pages/our-work.md

         tagline: ''
         subtitle: Content Strategy (FIRU / HorizonScan)
         text: >
-          Our creative director guided the refreshed content strategy and production for Fera, the UK's leading agri-food and environmental research facility.
-View the latest content via the link below.
+          Our Creative Director spearheaded the refreshed content strategy and production for Fera’s HorizonScan and FIRU ventures, driving innovation at the UK’s foremost agri-food and environmental research facility.
+Explore the latest content through the link below.
         image:
           type: ImageBlock
           altText: Placeholder image